Chart Color Schemes

 An assessment of population growth drivers in Five Dock - Abbotsford reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, Five Dock - Abbotsford's population is approximately 21,499, reflecting an increase of 566 people since the 2021 Census.
-The population was recorded as 20,933 in the 2021 Census.
-This increase is inferred from the estimated resident population of 21,389 in June 2024 and an additional 102 validated new addresses since the Census date.
-The population density ratio is 4,653 persons per square kilometer, placing Five Dock - Abbotsford in the top 10% of national locations assessed by AreaSearch.
-Overseas migration contributed approximately 74.9% of overall population gains during recent periods.
+Five Dock - Abbotsford's population is around 21,504 as of Feb 2026.
+This reflects an increase of 571 people since the 2021 Census, which reported a population of 20,933 people.
+The change is inferred from the estimated resident population of 21,389 from the ABS as of June 2024 and an additional 79 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,654 persons per square kilometer.
+Five Dock - Abbotsford's growth rate of 2.7% since the census positions it within 2.9 percentage points of the SA3 area (5.6%).
+Population growth for the area was primarily driven by overseas migration contributing approximately 74.9% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, Five Dock - Abbotsford is expected to grow by 709 persons by 2041, reflecting a gain of approximately 2.8% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch is utilising NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Considering projected demographic shifts, lower quartile growth is anticipated, with Five Dock - Abbotsford expected to grow by 709 persons to 2041 based on latest annual ERP population numbers, reflecting a gain of 2.8% in total over the 17 years.

 Frequently Asked Questions - Population